 All that's left to do is to start playing a compatible game.
 There's no need to pair within the game — if it supports MFi controllers, your PS4 controller will work right away.
 It's pretty great starting up, say, GTA Vice City, and immediately controlling the game with your DualShock 4 Wireless Controller.

-Note: While all MFi-compatible games will work with your PS4 gamepad, you might run into some hiccups while iOS 13 is in beta.
-If a developer hasn't optimized their games for iOS 13 yet, you might find your PS4 controller won't work.
+Note: While all MFi-compatible games will work with your PS4 gamepad, you might run into some hiccups if a developer hasn't optimized their games for iOS 13 yet.

 While a PS4 controller will power down automatically after a period of inactivity, you'll drain valuable battery life waiting for the controller to do so.
 If you know you're done playing and simply want to turn off the controller then and there, there are three things you can do.
 First, press-and-hold the PlayStation button on the control until it turns off, effectively disconnecting from the iPhone in the process.